How EchoVault Works, Step by Step

 We Build Their Echo

-We use those conversations to build an Echo that reflects their voice, perspective, and way of explaining things.
+We use those conversations to build a text Echo that reflects their perspective, phrasing, and way of explaining things.
 The result is grounded in their own words, not a generic template.

 We usually prepare the first version shortly after the sessions wrap, then refine it with you as needed.